MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 ms.localizationpriority: medium
 ---

-# What’s New in Windows 10 Insider Program for Business Preview Builds
+# What’s new for business in Windows 10 Insider Preview Builds
 ## Improved Kiosk Setup Experience (Build 17723)

 We have introduced a simplified assigned access configuration page in Settings that allows device administrators to easily set up their PC as a kiosk or digital sign.
 This new page provides a wizard experience that walks you through the kiosk setup flow including creating a kiosk account that will automatically sign in on device start.